sylhare/sylhare.github.io/_posts/2020-03-24-Testing-with-js-with-jest.md

   },
 ```

-Just `jest` runs the test, but you might want to use `--watch` to run the tests automatically
+Just `jest` runs the test, but you might want to use:
+  - `--watch` to run the tests automatically at each modifications.
-at each modifications (You can also specify in the watch which tests to re-run in case you have a lot).
+You can also specify in the watch which tests to re-run in case you have a lot.
-It is pretty cool to get the coverage right from the testing tool with `--coverage`.
+  - `--coverage` to get the coverage right from the testing tool

-Finally I came across project where jest bugged for some reason (with Vue.js framework).
+  - `--clearCache`when jest get jammed (happened to me with Vue.js Framework),
-Using the `--clearCache` saved my day and the tests where failing for no apparent reasons.
+  last resort when tests are failing for no reasons

 One last, that was useful when linting the project was this one to easy fix trailing spaces and other noise errors using:
 ```json